 The client agrees that information will be exchanged electronically over the internet.
 The client hereby agrees that information will be exchanged by email in encrypted form.
 The client understands that the proper provision of legal services requires the client to have given the firm all the information relevant to the task, and to inform the firm of any changes to that information.
 The firm returns original documents to the client at the client’s request and if the firm does not have the right to withhold them.
 The firm has the right to require documents or data from the client that are needed for fulfilling its obligations in preventing money laundering and terrorism financing.

 The firm and its lawyers will do the very best they can to provide top quality legal services to the client, but neither the firm nor its lawyers can guarantee a successful outcome for the client.
 The firm and its lawyers are liable for direct material damage caused to the client by gross negligence or wilful breach of the law during the provision of legal services.
-The liability of the firm and its lawyers to the client for damages caused while carrying out its work is in any case limited to 1,000,000 euros.
+The liability of the firm and its lawyers to the client for damages caused while carrying out its work is in any case limited to the amount equal to double the invoice value of provided legal services.
 If new information emerges, such as a change in the legislation or in legal precedent, or if other circumstances change after the legal services have been provided to the client, the firm has no obligation to change or correct the information in any form or any document of legal standing given to the client during the provision of legal services if the client has not requested a new engagement.
 If it is necessary to use outside experts, consultants, patent attorneys or others during the provision of legal services, the firm is not liable for the accuracy of their analysis, explanations or other information.
 The limits on liability contained in this point do not apply in cases or to the extent where limits of liability are not permitted by law.

 The firm and its lawyers are only able to give legal advice that draws on Estonian law.
 The firm and its lawyers may give opinions on questions relating to the law in other countries, but this may not be considered as the provision of a legal service, and the firm is not liable for such opinions.